 The certificate will be based on the Exam Outlines available through the Dental Assisting National Board website for each of the three components with additional content added to the Foundations of Clinical Procedures course.

-Note: The Dental Assisting Certificate Program is not a CODA Accredited Program.
+The Dental Assisting Certificate Program is not a CODA Accredited Program.
+The BTC Dental Assisting program discontinued its accreditation through CODA in August 2020.

 Note: BTC has not made a determination that the Dental Assisting curriculum meets educational requirements for licensure/certification outside of Washington State.
 We encourage students who plan to work out-of-state to check relevant local licensure/certification requirements.